EnigmaCurry/k3s-wireguard-proxy/README.md

 apt-get install -y wireguard wireguard-tools
 ```
  * Assign an SSH pubkey from your workstation/laptop.
    * If you haven't got one yet, click `New SSH Key` and follow the on-screen
      directions.
  * For this example, set the hostname to `k3s-wireguard`.
  * Finish creating the droplet.
  * Once created, assign a floating ip address to the droplet. (optional.)
  * Create domain name(s) and DNS that points to your droplet's (floating) ip address.
- * From your workstation, login to watch the cloud-init progress complete:
+ * From your workstation, ssh to the IP address, and watch the cloud-init progress complete:
 ```
 ssh root@<IP-address> cloud-init status -w
 ```